William Sherwell or Sherrill, born in Devon, England abt

 it would arrive safely, and it did.
 Hannah

 had to be tied to her bunk for three days because of storms.
 She had her eighth birthday while on the ship.
+She also had measles and was very ill.

 At Counsel Bluffs the family joined with the Rosel Hyde